 Matthew Zerweck (matthewzerweck.com) began his music studies at age 5, after watching Itzhak Perlman perform on the children’s television show, “Sesame Street.”
 After studying with several esteemed artist teachers, he entered the Eastman School of Music, where he frequently led the Eastman Orchestras as Concertmaster.
 He earned degrees from the Eastman School of Music (BM, MM), where he served as teaching assistant to the world renowned violinist and teacher, Charles Castleman.

-In San Antonio, Matthew has been active in a wide variety of projects.
-He premiered Arthur Williford’s contemporary Violin Sonata in San Antonio.
-He’s performed major concertos with the UIW Orchestra and Youth Orchestras of San Antonio.
+An active performer, Matthew leads the San Antonio Sinfonietta as concertmaster and soloist.
+He’s also performed major concertos with the UIW Orchestra and Youth Orchestras of San Antonio.
 In 2015, he recorded the lead violin parts for “Upon the Awful Tree,” an independent film with an original score by Matt Dunne.
-In his free time, Matthew enjoys spending time with his wife, Nancy, and two cats, Spartacus and Sub-Zero.
-He enjoys cooking, reading, and gardening.
+In his free time, Matthew enjoys spending time with his wife, Nancy, and four cats.